Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Hybrid framework

 \subsection{Machine learning regression task}

-The objective of the ML model is to approximate the mapping between input features $\V{z}$ and the forecast error $\V{e}$ through a NN, $\V{g}(\V{\theta} ,\V{z})$, where $\V{\theta}$ denotes the network trainable parameters.
+The objective of the ML model is to approximate the mapping between input features $\V{z}$ and the forecast error $\V{e}$ through a NN, $g(\V{\theta} ,\V{z})$, where $\V{\theta}$ denotes the network trainable parameters.
+In the following, we denote by $\hat{\V{\theta}}$ the trained parameters obtained after optimization.
 In this study, we focus on predicting the component-wise forecast errors in ice concentration, $\V{a}=(a_1, \dots, a_C)$, and ice volume, $\V{v}=(v_1, \dots, v_C)$.
 Two independent NNs, for ice concentration and ice volume, are implemented to prevent cross-task interference and ensure stable learning.
 Each network is trained by minimizing the following cost function,

 where $\overline{(\cdot)}$ denotes the average over the dataset instances and the five ice categories, and $\V{e}^{\varphi}_{i}$ represents the forecast error, with $\varphi$ indicating either ice concentration or ice volume.
-The NN functional form $\V{g}$ (i.e., its architecture) is identical for both ice concentration and volume; the distinction arises solely from the respective trained weights.
+The NN functional form $g$ (i.e., its architecture) is identical for both ice concentration and volume; the distinction arises solely from the respective trained weights $\V{\theta}^{\V{a}}$ and $\V{\theta}^{\V{v}}$.
 The inputs and targets are normalized by per-variable means and standard deviations, estimated from the training dataset.
 Table~\ref{tab:feat_targ} summarizes the target and features variables used. \\ At inference time, the combined NN error prediction is given by

-where $\V{g}\! \left(\hat{\V{\theta}}^{\V{a}},\, \V{z}\right)$ and $\V{g} \!\left(\hat{\V{\theta}}^{\V{v}},\, \V{z}\right)$ denote the trained networks’ predictions for ice concentration and ice volume, respectively.
+where $g\! \left(\hat{\V{\theta}}^{\V{a}},\, \V{z}\right)$ and $g \!\left(\hat{\V{\theta}}^{\V{v}},\, \V{z}\right)$ denote the trained networks’ predictions for ice concentration and ice volume, respectively.

 \paragraph{Neural network architecture} As a column model, Icepack is horizontally pointwise, involving only the vertical and categorical dimensions in addition to time.
 Based on this structure, Multilayer Perceptrons (MLPs) are trained, using LeakyReLU activation functions in the hidden layers and linear activations in the output layer.
 Depth and width of the hidden layers, as well as the learning rate and batch size are selected through hyperparameter optimization using Asynchronous Successive Halving (ASHA)~\cite{li2020asha}.
 The search space includes MLP architectures having from one to three hidden layers, with hidden-layer widths between $10$ and $60$ neurons, learning rates sampled on a logarithmic scale in the range $10^{-4}$ to $10^{-1}$, and batch sizes drawn from a small set of standard values.
 The resulting configuration consists of two hidden layers with 20 neurons each, trained using Adam optimization~\cite{kingma2017adammethodstochasticoptimization}, with learning rate $\gamma = 8 \times 10^{-4}$, weight decay $\lambda = 10^{-4}$ and batch size $N_{b} = 32$.